Access to Health Care

 Will the organizations that apply receive notification if they are not approved?

-Yes, all organizations that submit an application will be notified of funding decisions by end of February 2023.
+Yes, all organizations that submit an application will be notified of funding decisions by the Notification of Funding Decision by the end of February 2024.

 What is the logic model which is referenced in the grant application and follow-up reporting?

 A logic model is a visual tool that depicts the shared relationship between the resources, activities, outputs, outcomes and the intended impact of the program.
 Click here to view the logic model.

 Mercy Health Foundation Oklahoma City – $25,000 to provide mammograms, biopsies, ultrasounds, genetic counseling, translation services, MRIs and specialist appointments for Black and Hispanic females age 40 to 65.

 The Oklahoma Caring Van – $10,000 to provide immunizations for youth who qualify for the Vaccines for Children program or who are uninsured.